James Canham Read: Aftermath

-The bullet (a 7-Eley) which killed Florence Dennis is held by the Black Museum at New Scotland Yard.
+The bullet (a 7-Eley) which killed Florence Dennis is part of the collection of the Crime Museum at New Scotland Yard.

 "Mrs Benson"'s (Beatrice Diva Kempton's) father died of a heart attack during the course of the trial due to the stress.
 Mrs Emma Read lived the rest of her life impoverished and shamed but her children largely fared well.
 The last to die, Winifred Gwendoline Read, died in 1974 aged 83.

 Mr John Ayris divorced Bertha (not unsurprisingly).
 Although listed as a dairyman he seems to be part of the Ayris/Ayres family connected to Southend Waterworks.

 There was a strong implication that Bertha knew more about the shooting than was revealed and she admitted seeing Read on the day of the murder.
 Read also claimed that she had been given the revolver.
 If so this means that Read saw her after the murder and before his walk home.
 This aspect was never investigated.

 Harry Read, who was not charged with anything, certainly knew a great deal and abetted if perhaps not aiding the crime.
 Given his close relationship with James it is hard to believe that he did not know his intentions.
 He committed suicide by drowning himself in the River Thames a few days after James' execution.
 However one source states that a warrant was put on Harry and he fled to Australia.